10 Best Loudness Meter Plugins (LUFS, RMS, True Peak)

 • Super Meter with TrueDyn Technology

 The Super Meter combines LUFS, TrueDyn, and True Peak into one circular display.
 You can see short-term measurements (based on a 3-second span) on the outer rim and integrated measurements (from the start of playback) on the inner rim.
-The color-coded rings help you understand how loud, dynamic, and “peaky” my audio is without checking multiple meters.
-TrueDyn is a dynamic range measurement that shows you how much compression or dynamics are present in my signal over time.
+The color-coded rings help you understand how loud, dynamic, and peaky my audio is without checking multiple meters.
+TrueDyn measures dynamic range and shows how much compression or dynamics are present in my signal over time.

 • LUFS Histogram and Loudness Timeline

-The LUFS histogram shows you how loudness and dynamic range change across the entire track.
-Red dots mark spots where your signal exceeded the True Peak limit, which helps you identify problem areas quickly.
-You can see patterns in your mix’s loudness behavior and adjust processing before finalizing the master.
+The LUFS histogram shows how loudness and dynamic range change across the entire track.
+Red dots mark spots where your signal exceeded the True Peak limit, helping you identify problem areas quickly.
+You can see patterns in your mix’s loudness and adjust processing before finalizing the master.

 • Drag-and-Drop Offline Analysis

-Here, I can drag audio files directly into Decibel for instant analysis.
-The plugin measures LUFS, TrueDyn, and True Peak without needing to play the file in my DAW.
+I can drag audio files directly into Decibel for instant analysis.
+The plugin measures LUFS, TrueDyn, and True Peak without playing the file in my DAW.
 This feature speeds up my workflow when I need to check stems, reference tracks, or client files.

 • Modular and Scalable Interface